Gold price bounces off its lows as U.S. economy grows 1.6% in Q1, core PCE rises 3.3%

 (Kitco News) - The gold market has managed to bounce off its session lows but remains under significant selling pressure, even as the U.S. economy continues to cool and inflation pressures remain relatively muted — conditions analysts say could give the Federal Reserve room to cut interest rates by the end of the year.

 The Bureau of Economic Analysis announced the preliminary reading of first-quarter Gross Domestic Product on Thursday, saying the economy grew 1.6% quarter over quarter, down from the initial estimate of 2.0%.
-The data came in weaker than economists' expectations, with consensus forecasts calling for growth to hold steady at 2.0%.
+The data came in weaker than economists' expectations, as consensus forecasts had called for growth to hold steady at 2.0%.

 “Real GDP was revised down 0.4 percentage point from the advance estimate, primarily reflecting downward revisions to investment and consumer spending,” the report said.